The Difference Between an Interest Rate and the Annual Percentage Rate APR on an Auto Loan

 - To purchase protection products like a Vehicle Service Contract, GAP Insurance, or a Tire and Wheel Protection Plan

-- To cover the taxes you owe on your purchase
+- In order to cover the taxes you owe on your purchase

 The money you borrow to pay for add-on products and taxes goes directly towards what is called the “amount financed.”
 It is the amount you borrow to make your purchase.
 Essentially, the amount financed reflects how much you would pay for your car even if you purchased it with cash (i.e. without financing).

 Your prepaid finance charges, on the other hand, are part of your “finance charge.”
 Your finance charge is what you pay to compensate the institutions that help you purchase your car.
 Most borrowers think of finance charges as the interest charges they pay on their loans, and this is correct.
 However, your finance charge is also made up of charges and/or fees you pay when you purchase your vehicle.
 These charges, are known as prepaid finance charges and are usually bundled into your financing so you do not have to pay them out-of-pocket.
 Your prepaid charges may also include the interest that accrues to the day of your first car loan payment.

 The difference between APR and your note rate lies in how you choose to look at your prepaid finance charges.

 If you prefer to think of your prepaid finance charges as a type of charge you pay to get your loan, then your APR will reflect how much you pay each year in total to compensate the institutions that help you finance your car.
 Both your interest charges and your prepaid finance charges will count as such compensation (i.e. your finance charge), and you will pay these charges in accordance with car loan amortization (amortization just refers to paying a debt in a structured way).